 “Grandpa, Grandpa!”
 Alan shouted as he ran into the office.
 “What's a pound?”

-“A pound?” asked a slightly distracted Grandpa Henry, looking up from his book.
+“A pound?” asked a slightly distracted Grandpa Henry, and looked up from his book.
 After a few seconds of thinking, he said, “It’s a currency that the United Kingdom uses.”

 Seeing the slightly confused face of Alan, he continued, “In America, we use American ‘dollars’, but in other countries, they don't necessarily use American Dollars.
 Most countries have their own currency.
 Like in China, they use the Chinese ‘yuan’ and in Europe, they use the ‘euro’.
-In the UK, it’s the ‘pound’.
-I could show you my collection if you’d like,’ Grandpa added with a chuckle.
+In the UK, it’s the ‘pound.’
+I could show you my collection if you’d like,” Grandpa added with a chuckle.

 “Um, no thanks.
 We don’t have time.
 So, just to make sure I got it right, it’s money?”
 Alan stated questioningly.

 “Yes, you could say so.
-It’s kind of like a type of money.”
-Grandpa replied, picking his book up again.
+It’s kind of like a type of money,” Grandpa replied, picking his book up again.

-“OK, thanks grandpa!”
+“OK, thanks, Grandpa!”
 Alan said as he jumped up from the couch.
 “I'll go let the others know!”

 “You're welcome,” chuckled Grandpa to himself as he continued reading.